aleshaleksey/fansys23/04-combat.md

 ___
 #### Cover
 Cover is when something blocks line of effect between attacker and target.
-Light cover (as a rule covers no more than half of the entity's body area) provides a -2 penalty to targeted attacks vs a target.
-Heavy cover (as a rule covers 1/2 to 3/4 of a target's area) provides a -5 penalty to targeted attacks and advantage to Dex saves.
+Light cover (as a rule covers no more than half of the entity's body area) provides a -2 penalty to targeted attacks vs a target (deflection[cover] bonus to HiT).
+Heavy cover (as a rule covers 1/2 to 3/4 of a target's area) provides a -5 penalty to targeted attacks and advantage to Dex saves (deflection[cover] bonus to HiT).
 A target in full cover cannot be targeted with a targeted attack.
 If an effect is not stated to explicitly spread around obstacles/corners, full cover automatically blocks it.
 If the effect does spread around corners and obstacles, the target is affected but has advantage on the save.

 ___
 #### Concealment